The Legendrian knot complement problem: The Legendrian knot complement problem in general manifolds

 With exactly the same methods one can get many other examples of this kind.
 For example, by contact Dehn surgery along $U$ with contact surgery coefficients $r_1=-2/5$ and $r_2=-3/4$ one gets contactomorphic contact structures on the lens spaces $L(7,5)$ and $L(7,3)$. \end{ex}

-An easy consequence of the Contact Dehn Surgery Theorem \ref{thm:contact2} is that the only possible candidates for Legendrian knots in $(S^3,\xi_{st})$ admitting a (non-trivial) contact surgery resulting again in $(S^3,\xi_{st})$ are the Legendrian unknots of type $U_n$.
+An easy consequence of Theorem~\ref{thm:contact2} is that the only possible candidates for Legendrian knots in $(S^3,\xi_{st})$ admitting a (non-trivial) contact surgery resulting again in $(S^3,\xi_{st})$ are the Legendrian unknots of type $U_n$.

-That cosmetic contact surgeries along such knots really exists was shown in the example in Section~\ref{section:contactsurgery}.
+That cosmetic contact surgeries along such knots really exist was shown in Example~\ref{ex:surgeryUnknot}.
 It is also possible to show that every Legendrian unknot of type $U_n$ admits (infinitely many) cosmetic contact surgeries resulting again in $(S^3,\xi_{st})$.
-By computing explicitly the $d_3$-invariants (see \cite{DGS}) of all other contact surgeries one can show that these are the only cosmetic contact surgeries from $(S^3,\xi_{st})$ to $(S^3,\xi_{st})$. \begin{prob}[Cosmetic contact surgeries] \\ Is it possible to classify cosmetic contact surgeries in other contact manifolds?
+By computing explicitly the $d_3$-invariants (see~\cite{DGS,DK}) of all other contact surgeries one can classify all rational contact Dehn surgeries along a single Legendrian unknot resulting in a $S^3$ with an arbitrary contact structure~\cite[Section~5.4]{Ke17a}.

+\begin{prob}[Cosmetic contact surgeries] Is it possible to classify cosmetic contact surgeries in other contact manifolds?
 Can one find examples of exotic cosmetic contact surgeries not resulting in Lens spaces? \end{prob}

-Moreover, in Section \ref{counterexample} I showed that all topological examples of links not determined by their complements, where one does a composition of $(-1)$-Rolfsen twist along unknot components, works also for the contact case.
+Moreover, in Section \ref{counterexample} we showed that all topological examples of links not determined by their complements, where one does a composition of $(-1)$-Rolfsen twist along unknot components, works also for the contact case.
 But in the topological category there are also examples that do not arise in this way.
-Teragaito \cite{Te} and Ichihara \cite{I} construct, building up on unpublished work of Berge, links in $S^3$ with no unknot components, such that non-trivial Dehn surgery along that link leads again to $S^3$.
-Similar to the arguments in Theorem \ref{thm:cosmetic} this leads to links not determined by their complements.
-Gordon proves in \cite{Gor} that for every such link (not determined by its complement, but without unknot components) there exists only finitely many other links with homeomorphic complements.
-Finally in \cite{MOS} the reverse question is considered.
+Teragaito~\cite{Te} and Ichihara~\cite{I} construct, building up on unpublished work of Berge, links in $S^3$ with no unknot components, such that non-trivial Dehn surgery along that link leads again to $S^3$.
+Similar to the arguments in Theorem~\ref{thm:cosmetic} this leads to links not determined by their complements.
+Gordon proves in~\cite{Gor} that for every such link (not determined by its complement but without unknot components) there exist only finitely many other links with homeomorphic complements.
+Finally in~\cite{MOS} the reverse question is considered.
 They study links that \textbf{are} determined by their complements.

-\begin{prob}[The Legendrian Link Exterior Problem] \\ Which of these statements hold also for Legendrian links in contact manifolds? \end{prob}
+\begin{prob}[The Legendrian link exterior problem] Which of these statements hold also for Legendrian links in contact manifolds? \end{prob}